wattanunteeratanapong/Chess-Engine/README.md

 # Chess Engine
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Chess_pieces_close_up.jpg/800px-Chess_pieces_close_up.jpg" width="100%" alt="Chess Piece">
 This project was inspired by "Stockfish" a famous chess engine.
 So i tried to create my own chess engine.
-There are many ways to create the chess cheater by using Machine Learning Reinforcement Learning, or Search Engine like a "Stockfish".
+There are many ways to create a chess cheater by using Machine Learning Reinforcement Learning, or Search Engine like a "Stockfish".

 ## Board Representation